danielmalmros/gulp-beast-boilerplate/README.md

 This boilerplate contains a starting structure for writing ECMAScript 6 applications.

+* First of all download or clone this repo ;P

 You'll need to have Gulp installed.
 If you already have Gulp installed, you can skip the following line.
 To install gulp simply run the following line in your terminal:
 * `npm install -g gulp`